 East West College is committed to helping students achieve their educational goals.

-Our Financial Aid Department counsels students about their financial options, and helps them develop affordable and feasible payment plans.
+Our Financial Aid Department counsels students about their financial options, and helps them develop affordable and feasible financial plans for the program.

 Students may make full payment of tuition and fees at the time of enrollment, apply for federal financial aid, obtain tuition assistance from agencies, or set up a payment plan.
+Payments may be made by cash, check, money order, or debit/credit card.
+Beginning September 1, 2022, there is a 3% processing fee for tuition payments made by debit/credit card.

 Full Payment of Tuition.
 Due to federal financial aid regulations, there is no discount for tuition paid in full prior to the start of the program.
 Non-diploma students are required to make full payment of tuition at the beginning of each term.
-International students are required to make full payment of the program tuition on or before the first day of the program due to visa requirements.
-Payments may be made by cash, check, money order or credit card.